-BIOL 6113 Biostatistics BIOL 9190 Biology Seminar 1 credit from any Selected Topics course
+BIOL 9190 Biology Seminar 1 credit from any Selected Topics course credit from any selected topics course

 29 credits in graduate biology courses; at least half of these must have a laboratory component.

 2. Prepare a library research paper in conjunction with Selected Topics course.
 Selected Topics must be taken two semesters before expected completion of degree.
 Oral presentation of research results is to be made during the last semester in the Graduate Biology Seminar.